LukeHeuser/notes/Java/java_basics.md

 `Static methods` are declared using a static modifier.
 Static methods can't access instance methods and instant variables directly.

-They're usually used for operations that don't require any data from an instance of the calss (from *this.*).
-The this keyword is teh current instance of a class.
+They're usually used for operations that don't require any data from an instance of the class (from *this.*).
+The this keyword is the current instance of a class.

 Inside a static method, we can't use the *this* keyword.